yetnt/ic4d/README.md

 Start listening for select menu interactions.

 -   `authorOnlyMsg`**(optional)**: Message to display when a user click's another user's select menu (onlyAuthor is set to true.)
+-   `...middleWare`: Functions to run before a select menu is run.

 ```js
 interactions.selectMenu();